vasanthi-vuppuluri/tic-tac-toe/README.txt

 READ ME:

-Assignment2 consists of 7 different class files:
+'tic-tac-toe' consists of 7 different class files:
 1. Player.java
     - This class contains methods to set the markers (i.e. X or O) for the computer and the player
 2. set.java